bwinnacott/SNP-Pipeline/README.md

 # Single Sample Somatic Variant Calling Pipeline using Snakemake
 ## Overview
 This Snakemake pipeline provides an ensemble method for calling somatic SNVs in a single sample (i.e., w/out a normal match) consisting of either RNA-seq or DNA-seq reads.
-The core workflow is shown in the example below.
+The workflow is detailed in the shematic below.

 ![DAG](../media/dag.png?raw=true)